-The Department will improve customer service (in the areas of caring, competence, communication, and convenience) to 89.36% by 2016.
+The Department will improve customer service (in the areas of caring, competence, communication, and convenience) to 89.4% by 2017.

-How Targets Were Created
+How Performance Objectives Were Created

-The overall target of 89.36% was created by using the average of the caring, competency, communication, and convenience composite targets.
+The overall performance percentage of 89.4% was created by using the average of the caring, competency, communication, and convenience composite percentages.

-The targets were created from federal requirements (benchmarks), historical data, survey data, comparisons to other states, trend data, and program input into the circumstances that impact performance capabilities.
+The performance percentages were created from federal requirements (benchmarks), historical data, comparisons to other states, trend data, and program input into the circumstances that impact performance capabilities.